Stem Cell Institute Panama: A Deep Dive into the Riordan Institute, Golden Cells™, and Founder Neil Riordan’s Pioneering Research by Jeffrey Dach MD

 Spinal Cord Injury

-Some patients report gains in sensation, movement, and reduced pain.
+Some spinal cord injury patients report improvement in nerve sensation, movement, and reduced pain.
 A short film features three patients sharing stories of hope and partial recovery, including one demonstrating movements doctors said would never return.

 Sports Injuries